shader-slang/slang/docs/target-compatibility.md

 ## Tesselation

 Although tesselation stages should work on D3D11 and D3D12 they are not tested within our test framework, and may have problems.

-There is some limited support for tessellation stages in GLSL/VK.

 ## Native Bindless